-What if I Don’t Think I Was Injured in My Accident?
+What if I Do Not Think That I Was Injured in My Car Accident?

-If you have been in an accident, you should always get a medical evaluation, even if you do not think you suffered an injury.
+If you have been in a car accident, you should always get an evaluation by a medical professional, even if you do not think that you suffered an injury.

-In many of the minor car accidents we handle at our law firm, injuries have delayed or mild symptoms.
+In many of the minor car accidents we handle at our law firm, the injuries that people sustain have delayed or mild symptoms.
 If these injuries go untreated, they can lead to further complications or more severe damage.